18 Tips for Surviving a Day at Universal Studios Orlando

 Doubletree Hotel at the Entrance to Universal Studios, the closest hotel to the park, is a fantastic option.
 Not only is it located only a half mile away, but you can also book a room with fabulous views of the park!
 Other amenities include 2 pools, several restaurants, cookies at check in, and an on-site Starbucks.
 You really can’t beat the amenities for the price.

-Cabana Bay is another nice choice, offering a free shuttle and numerous amenities (lazy river, restaurants, Starbucks, bowling alley, and a great pool!).
+Cabana Bay is another nice choice, offering a free shuttle and numerous amenities (lazy river, restaurants, on-site Starbucks, bowling alley, and 2 great pools!).

 8. Bring with a full bottle of sunblock